remkohdev/guestbook101/Lab1/README.md

 1. Build using Bash scripts,

-	* Create a bash script `docker-build-tag-push.sh` and paste the code below.
+	* IN the project root directory, create a bash script `docker-build-tag-push.sh` and paste the code below.
 Replace `<username>` by your Docker Hub username.
 This code will build, tag and push an image to the Docker Hub public repository,

 		```bash
 		echo '=====>build guestbook-api<====='